 We may all be unique snowflakes, with our own little DNA stamps, shining our brilliance on the world.
 But that’s only part of it.
 We are also shaped by when we are born, where we are born, our socio-economic status, and the people who do or do not love us.

 I recently wrote about how you can use setting to advance your plot.
-In this post, I want to talk about how settings have shaped and continue to shape our characters.
+In this post, I want to talk about how settings shape our characters.

 - Certain characters will always be found in certain settings.
 It is true that people tend to group with others who are most like them.
 For example, wealthy, snobbish, status-conscious people will populate the tables of a new five-star restaurant.
 People who need to make money will serve them.

 - Settings shape your character.
 Where people come from shows us how they will act in these settings.
 For example, if your rich customers in the restaurant were born in a stylish home in the city, they will probably feel at home.
 If the customers were born in a poverty-stricken neighbourhood and made their money winning the lottery, they will probably feel out of place.
 As William Faulkner said, ‘The past is never dead.
 It’s not even past.’

 - Settings can change your character.
 Being forced out of comfort zones into new places for extended periods of time will probably change your characters.
 Humans resist change.
 If you shift the boundaries, your character has to act, react, and adapt.
 Petronella Oortman is completely out of her depth in The Miniaturist by Jessie Burton.
 It is 1686 and the country girl arrives to become mistress of a luxurious home in bustling Amsterdam.
 She has to change to survive.
 (Read: 5 Tips To Help You Write A Gripping Read)